 “Of course,” I said.
 “I’m a professionally trained bar person, fresh from London’s Connaught Hotel.
 What would you care for?”

-“Two dirty Martinis’ please,” said Jean.
+“Two dirty Martinis please,” said Jean.
 “It’s been a heavy day.”

 It took a while to track down a cocktail shaker and olives, but eventually, I found them.
 I then made a complete fool of myself with a pathetic attempt to add drama to the occasion.
 I threw the gin bottle into the air, the idea being to catch it and then dispense a large measure of spirit into the shaker with flair and style.
 I dropped the bottle.
 But kicked it back up before it smashed to pieces on the terracotta tiles, caught it, and poured as originally intended.
 Mark watched my every move, and I could sense his glee as the bottle hurtled to the floor.
 When my lucky footwork rescued the situation, he scowled, stomped off into the kitchen, and could be heard yelling at the chef.
 I continued mixing the cocktail, poured the drinks, added an olive on a stick to each, and passed them over.

 The Bishtons took a sip and nodded their appreciation.
-They chatted for a while about the Real Estate business in Nerja, and then Jean excused herself.
+They chatted for a while about the real estate business in Nerja, and Jean excused herself.
 She attempted to climb off the stool, but it was firmly stuck to her skirt.

 “Is this your new system to keep clients drinking?” said Charles.

-“I am so sorry,” I said stifling a laugh.
+“I am so sorry,” I said, stifling a laugh.
 “We were decorating the ceiling earlier.
 Regretfully, my brother was a tad over-generous with the wallpaper paste.
 I thought I’d cleaned it all but must have missed her stool.”

 “Pass me a cloth and some hot water,” said Charles.
 He dabbed his wife’s backside with the damp cloth and gently peeled off the material inch by inch.